l00p3/luca_realsense/README.md

 tar -xvf calibrationdata.tar.gz
 ```

+### How to save the computed parameters on the camera
+If you want to save the computed parameters on the camera to be published on the camera info topic follow these instructions.

+TODO

 ## How to use me
 If you installed everything you just need to start the recording with: